Bathgate: Bathgate Procession and Community Festival

 John Newland was one of the town's early major benefactors.
 Newland had emigrated to the West Indies and became a rich planter, using slaves to maintain and harvest his sugar-cane crop.
 His benefaction allowed the establishment of Bathgate Academy, which was founded in 1833.
 He was remembered by an annual pageant (known as the Procession or Newland's day), held on the first Saturday in June.
 In light of the 2020 Black Lives Matter protests a petition to change the processions name due to Newlands slave trade past, gained hundreds of signatories.
 In June 2020 the name was changed to the more suitable 'Bathgate Procession and Community Festival'.

 Theatre and Cinema

 The Regal is a community theatre in Bathgate on North Bridge Street.
 The theatre was originally a cinema, completed in 1938 and later renovated in 1995.
 It is in the Art Deco style.

-The current local cinema, Bathgate Cinema is managed by the Chalmers Group and is situated in the former St David's Church.
+The local cinema, Bathgate Cinema, located on the site of the old St Davids Church closed in April 2024.